bilke/Craft-Docs/source/diving-in/entries.rst

 Entries
 ====================

-Entries belong to :doc:`sections <sections>`.
+Entries belong to :doc:`sections <settings/content/sections>`.
 They contain the following properties:

 * Title
 * Slug (if the section is set to give entries their own URLs)